How I Built a Fully Automated Document Management System with Paperless-NGX

 | Wohnen/ | Wohnen | **/Wohnen/** |

-| Sonstiges/ | Sonstiges | **/Sonstiges/** |
+| Sonstiges/ | AI decides | — |

 Each workflow triggers on Consumption Started (type 1) and uses filter_path to match the subfolder.
-This ensures the document type is set before the AI runs - so even if the AI disagrees (e.g., a health document in the Finance folder), the subfolder-based type sticks.
+This ensures the document type is set before the AI runs — so even if the AI disagrees (e.g., a health document in the Finance folder), the subfolder-based type sticks.
+The exception is Sonstiges (Miscellaneous) — documents scanned into this folder have no workflow, so Paperless-GPT classifies them freely based on content.

 Additional workflows automatically assign storage paths based on person tags, organizing files on disk as Person/Correspondent/Year/Date Title.